NuGet/NuGetGallery/docs/Using-AAD.md

 ## Configure the Gallery

-Now that the Azure Active Directory application is ready, let's configure the configure the NuGetGallery to use your new app:
+Now that the Azure Active Directory application is ready, let's configure the NuGetGallery to use your new app:

 1. Open the NuGetGallery solution using Visual Studio.
 1. Modify the "Web.config" file in the NuGetGallery project.